687000/SmashTest/README.md

 - Internal user can sign up
 - Client user can sign up
 - Internal user can login and view the timeline
-- Internal user can search contactor
+- Internal user can search contact
 - Internal user can send, edit, and delete messages
 - Internal user can change password
 - Client user login and view the timeline